 This line of inquiry is largely related to residential work but occasionally comes up on a commercial project.
-Now, I have had many reactions to these calls and I must admit the general ignorance on public’s part to what architects do frustrates me.
+Now, I have had many reactions to these calls and I must admit the general ignorance on the public’s part to what architects do frustrates me.
 However, I suppose part of that is somehow our fault as architects; maybe it’s entirely our fault.

-Let’s start with “do you do blueprints?”
-For starters, the term “blueprint” is an archaic term occasionally still used by laymen to describe technical construction drawings (also called working drawings, construction drawings or prints).
+One may not wish to be corrected, but the term “blueprint” is an archaic term occasionally still used by laypersons to describe technical construction drawings (also called working drawings, construction drawings or prints).
 It originated because of the “blue” drawings made by a development process of copying an original drawing made on translucent paper onto chemically treated paper.
 Light was passed through the translucent paper onto the copy paper.
 The chemical turned blue leaving white lines where the ink or pencil blocked the light.

-Architects review each unique project specifically to determine the degree of service needed or requested by each client.
+Architects review each project as a unique condition specifically to determine the degree of service needed or requested by each client.
 If someone is looking just for a set of drawings to get a building permit (i.e. similar to stock house plans) without really caring about the design process, then they are misunderstanding the difference between purchasing a set of drawings as a product and hiring an architect for their service.
 An architect’s service is a systematic process through which the architect endeavors to achieve the client’s construction goals within their budget regardless of the size or complexity of the project.